Duong-NguyenTrinhTrung/PGx-Documentation/targets.rst

 Targets
 ======================

-The ‘Target browser’ page at https://pgx-db.org/target_lookup or https://pgxdb.org/target_lookupis designed to show all the collected drug targets.
+The ‘Target browser’ page at https://pgx-db.org/target_lookup or https://pgxdb.org/target_lookup is designed to show all the collected drug targets.
 In this page you will find:

 1. A search box as the top to enable searching any target by *UniProt accession number*, *protein name*, *gene name* or *Ensembl gene ID*.
 Our autocomplete feature suggests possible matches as you type.